PACS-TMU/terrahacks-portal/database-docs/docs.md

 ## 5. User Gets Accepted into Hackathon

-## 6. User Gets Rejects from Hackathon
+## 6. User Gets Rejected from Hackathon

 ## 7. Accepted User RSVPS for Hackathon